-Everybody knows that kids shouldn’t talk to strangers, but helping kids understand why isn’t as simple as teaching them about “stranger danger” and calling it a day.
-In fact, the idea of stranger danger is vastly overblown; the majority of sexual abuse cases are not committed by strangers, and the bulk of missing children run away, instead of being abducted.
-Parents need a more comprehensive approach that goes beyond stranger danger — one that teaches children to recognize suspicious behaviors regardless of the context.
-That way, kids recognize bad situations and make smart decisions beyond a simple reticence to talk to strangers.
+Teaching a kid about “stranger danger” isn’t as simple as telling them strangers are bad and calling it a day.
+In fact, the idea of stranger danger is vastly overblown; the majority of child abductions and sexual abuse cases are not committed by strangers, and the bulk of missing children run away, instead of being abducted.
+Parents concerned with child safety need a more comprehensive approach that goes beyond stranger danger — one that teaches children to recognize suspicious behaviors regardless of the context.

-“The most important thing that parents need to know is that 93% of sexual abuse against children is perpetrated by those known to the child — meaning family, friends and those they know in their environment, like teachers and coaches,” explains Elizabeth Jeglic, Ph.D, a professor of psychology at the City University of New York Graduate Center, and author of Protecting Your Child from Sexual Abuse.
+“The most important thing that parents need to know is that 93 percent of sexual abuse against children is perpetrated by those known to the child — meaning family, friends, and those they know in their environment, like teachers and coaches,” explains Elizabeth Jeglic, Ph.D., a professor of psychology at the City University of New York Graduate Center, and author of Protecting Your Child from Sexual Abuse.
 “We are targeting the wrong individuals when we teach our children about stranger danger.
 We are better off teaching our children about consent and that no one should be touching them without their permission.”

 The Better Way to Teach Stranger Danger

-- Offenders can look like anyone – a third of abuse perpetrated against minors is committed by another minor.
-10% of offenders are female.
+- Offenders can look like anyone — A third of abuse perpetrated against minors is committed by another minor; 10 percent of offenders are female.

-- “Stranger Danger” isn’t enough — 93% of childhood sexual abuse is committed by an adult known to the child.
+- “Stranger Danger” isn’t enough — 93 percent of childhood sexual abuse is committed by an adult known to the child.

-But threats can come from anywhere — a third of abuse against minors is committed by minors, and 10% of sex offenders are female.
-That’s why consent is the most important concept kids need to protect themselves from a wide range of bad situations: children have control and responsibility for their own bodies.
+But threats can come from anywhere — a third of abuse against minors is committed by minors, and 10 percent of sex offenders are female.
+That’s why consent is the most important concept kids need to protect themselves from a wide range of bad situations: Children have control over and responsibility for their own bodies.

-“The best option is to teach children to trust their instincts and how to handle situations that make them feel uncomfortable — like what you do if you are at a friend’s house and someone there tries to touch you, or show you inappropriate material — and then roleplay the situation with your child,” suggests Jeglic.
+“The best option is to teach children to trust their instincts in how to handle situations that make them feel uncomfortable — like what you do if you are at a friend’s house and someone there tries to touch you, or show you inappropriate material — and then role-play the situation with your child,” suggests Jeglic.

-Roleplaying the scenario is just giving kids a chance to practice protecting themselves.
+Role-playing the scenario is just giving kids a chance to practice protecting themselves.
 Despite what the day-to-day experience of negotiating broccoli and bedtime may suggest, defying adults can be very daunting to a child.
-But the response to anyone who tries to push a child into a situation that feels wrong — from a stranger on the street to a friend’s older brother — is the same: get away and tell a trusted adult.
-That can be a parent, a neighbor, a teacher, or a police officer.
+But the response to anyone who tries to push a child into a situation that feels wrong — from a stranger on the street to a friend’s older brother — is the same: Get away and tell a trusted adult.